fmazzant/RestClient/README.md

     .Post();
 ```

-From 1.5.0 version it is possible to pass the parameters inside the handler and enabling the form-url-encoded:
+It is possible to pass the parameters inside the handler and enabling the form-url-encoded:

 ```c#
 var result = rest